-Instead of using a lengthy subject line like “We’ve noticed that you were interested in some of our products, but left without completing the purchase,” you can simply follow a short and crip approach as shown above.
+Instead of using a lengthy subject line like ‘We’ve noticed that you were interested in some of our products, but left without completing the purchase’, you can simply follow a short and crisp approach as shown above.

 According to the research published by OneSpot and The Relevancy Group, brands who implemented personalization in their emails witnessed a 17% increase in revenue.

-Your favorite textured v-neck sweater is waiting for you in the cart
+- Let the shopper know what they’ve left behind through the subject line: Your favorite textured v-neck sweater is waiting for you in the cart.

 As I said before, abusive use of punctuation can hurt your subject line’s open rate and CTR.
-However, in recent years we’ve noticed something new: Marketers are increasingly embracing emojis.
+However, in recent years we’ve noticed something new: eCommerce marketing is increasingly embracing emojis.

 The idea does seem a little silly, but it actually makes sense.

-With emojis or emoticons, your subject lines are more expressive.
+An abandoned cart email subject line with emojis is more expressive.
 By replacing words with emojis or complementing words with expressive icons, marketers unveiled a novel way to engage and connect with their recipients.